Cool Metal Roofs – 7 Frequently Asked Questions

-No, in fact most residential and commercial painted metal products today will come standard will cool pigment technology.
+No, in fact, most residential and commercial painted metal products today will come standard with cool pigment technology.
 Over the last several years, cool pigmentation has become standard for most Silicon Modified Polyester (SMP) and PVDF (Kynar or Hylar) paint systems.
 These two paint systems (SMP and PVDF) are the two most commonly selected products by homeowners, architects, and building specifiers.

 Explore cool color options with our online, Interactive Color Chart.

 No, cool pigments are specifically engineered to only reflect invisible, heat-causing infrared light.
 Cool pigments still absorb visible light, which means that they still produce a broad and robust range of color options and gloss levels.

 A common misconception is, the Solar Reflectance Index (SRI) number articulates how shiny a roof will appear.
 This is not the case, as highlighted above, SRI is a great tool at assessing how effectively the surface reflects heat, but is only related to invisible, infrared light.

 If you want to learn more about how to compare the shine of metal roofing colors and how to interpret values such as gloss, sheen, and Light Reflectance Value (LRV), then check out one the AEP Span Courses in the Learning Center.

 Always check with the product manufacturer prior to product selection.
 Typically, a manufacturer will publish on their color card if it features cool pigment technology.
 This will be featured as either the term ‘cool’ before the color name, or reference to the cool color technology in general.